Finding aid for the Carabelli Company Records and Photographs

 Series II: Family Papers is arranged alphabetically by subject and then chronologically.

-Series III: Photographs and Audio/Visual Materials is arranged alphabetically by document type, then alphabetically by subject/image
+Series III: Photographs and Audio/Visual Materials is arranged alphabetically by document type, then alphabetically by subject/image content, and then chronologically.

 Series IV: Oversize Materials is arranged in five sub-series.